 Microbes envelop a universe all their own just beyond our vision, but they are a constant influence on our lives.
 We're all familiar (as humanity has been for centuries) with beer, wine, and liquor and the term "fermentation."
 Microbes also give us delicious cheeses, yogurts, and Kombucha.
 They supply us with isolated production of vitamins and helpful organic acids without chemical combinations that produce dangerous side products.
 What can't they do?!

 As surprised as Alexander Flemming was in 1928 when his experiment was pocked with patches of inhibited growth (the birth of Penicillin), we should no longer be surprised by or underestimate the power of fungi and microbes.
-The microbial production of compounds for industry has been around for an extremely long time, and today we're going to discuss the eventual combination of two of my favorite topics: microbes and cannabinoids.
+The microbial production of compounds for the industry has been around for an extremely long time, and today, we're going to discuss the eventual combination of two of my favorite topics: microbes and cannabinoids.